Master of Science in Computer Science

 The project topic and major advisor must be included on the program of graduate study submitted with the application to candidacy, although this may be amended.

-The student shall enroll in CSE 690 at the rate of two to five units per quarter for all contiguous academic quarters starting from the time of advancement to candidacy until the project is completed and accepted.
-Over that period, five units of CSE 690 will count toward the degree.
+The student shall enroll in Master Project at the rate of two or four units per semester for all contiguous academic semesters starting from the time of advancement to candidacy until the project is completed and accepted.
+Over that period, four units of Master Project will count toward the degree.

 The student, upon completion of the project, must give a public presentation.
 The student is given a maximum of five years from the time the student was advanced to candidacy to finish the degree.

 The student shall enroll in CSE 6890 and CSE 6980 after consultation with the graduate coordinator and completion of the last core course(s).
 CSE 6980 is a graduate seminar in preparation of the comprehensive examination CSE 6980 and CSE 6980 may be repeated only once.
 Students enrolled in CSE 6980 must pass a written examination on the material in the core courses.

 (Program Code: CSCM)